sanjitsbatra/HiDENSEC/HiDENSEC_Mathematica/README.md

-This folder contains the scripts that perform HiDENSEC analysis using Mathematica.
+# Scripts to perform HiDENSEC analysis using Mathematica.

 A Python version is forthcoming.